Depressed roofer who misled vulnerable woman must pay £6,000

 The court heard that he was a skilled builder, but had fallen through the old roof, broken his ribs and was in pain.
 He also suffers from anxiety and depression which had been particularly bad before the offences, to the point where he hadn’t wanted to get out of bed and go to work.

-Keane, who had been in the building trade since he was 16, had apologised to his victim.
+Keane, who had been in the building trade since he was 16, had apologised to the woman.

 Testimonials from other customers read out to the court praised Keane for doing ‘absolutely amazing’ work and a ‘great job’.